syberseeker/Fortis/README.md

 analysis grounded in NIST CSF / OWASP Top 10 / CIS Controls, downloadable as DOCX, PPTX, or PDF.

 No Docker.
 No cloud APIs.
-One script, one window — all data stays on the machine (`%APPDATA%\Fortis` on Windows, `~/.local/share/Fortis` elsewhere).
+One script, one window.
+All data stays on the machine (`%APPDATA%\Fortis` on Windows, `~/.local/share/Fortis` elsewhere).

 ## Quick start